jon-lipstate/Vue3-Firebase9-Template/README.md

 ## Contributing

 I'm open to PRs that improve the project's clarity/tidyness, or flesh out the user management system a bit more.

+## TODOs

+- update firestore with username on sign in
+-